Differential Gene Expression

 Running GSEA with MSigDB gene sets

 The clusterProfiler package offers several functions to perform GSEA using different genes sets, including but not limited to GO, KEGG, and MSigDb.
 We will use the MSigDb gene sets in our example below.
 The Molecular Signatures Database (also known as MSigDB) is a collection of annotated gene sets.
-It contains 8 major collections for mouse, and for our analysis we will use C5, which contains the Gene Ontology gene sets.
-We can see how this aligns with our ORA result.
+It contains 8 major collections.

 # Show MSigDB species